 results

 To demonstrate the usefulness of the CHP method, we performed empirical power calculations of two-point linkage analysis on several known non-syndromic hearing loss genes (see Supplemental Methods).
-Power analysis on LOD and HLOD suggests that CHP is slightly more powerful over single marker methods under autosomal recessive and dominant models in the absence of allelic heterogeneity (Panel A of Figures S2 and S3S), and is substantially more powerful for all models in the presence of intra- (Figure 4S) and inter-family allelic heterogeneity (Figures 2S – 4S).
-Specifically for an autosomal recessive model with allelic heterogeneity, i.e. compound heterozygotes and also with locus heterogeneity of 50%, it requires 12 families for CHP to achieve a power of 90% for gene SLC26A4, while analyzing individual SNVs requires >50 families to achieve the same power.
+Power analysis on LOD and HLOD suggests that CHP is substantially more powerful for all models in the presence of intra- (Figure 4S) and inter-family allelic heterogeneity (Figures 2S – 4S).
+Specifically for an autosomal recessive model with allelic heterogeneity, i.e. compound heterozygotes, and also with locus heterogeneity of 50%, it requires 12 families for CHP to achieve a power of 90% for gene SLC26A4, while analyzing individual SNVs requires >50 families to achieve the same power.

 discussion